mekaron/articles/Translation in a continuous development environment.md

 * Translators need to quickly determine and understand the context of an application without having to engage the software development team in lengthy training sessions.

-* Translators now need to decide how and when to make use of machine translation and when other quality is needed in order to reach the goal of the content.
+* Translators now need to decide how and when to make use of machine translation and quality levels needed in order to reach the goal of the content.

 * Translators also need to collect and provide early feedback to the development team as it relates to UI design and linguistic implications of features and capabilities.